Knowledge, Skills, and Abilities

 President, PC Users Group of Dublin/Laurens County — 1990 to 1992

 One of the founders and the first president of a PC Users Group in Middle Georgia.
 Led the group from three initial founders to 50+ members.
 Arranged monthly presentations on topics of interest to members and set up special interest groups on topics like Windows, Databases, BBSing, and Programming.

 Currently enrolled at Western Governors University majoring in Information Technology with a Software Development concentration.
-Approximately two years of credits towards a B.S. in Technical and Professional Communications/Management at Devry University Online and Southern Polytechnic State University.
+Approximately two years of credits towards a B.S. in Technical and Professional Communications/Management from Devry University Online, Southern Polytechnic State University, and Agnes Scott College.
 Currently using RMOTR, FreeCodeCamp, Codecademy, LinkedIn Learning, Coursera, EdX, and other resources to continue education.